 - your family has had contact with Child Protection (or been referred to Child FIRST).

-If your child has used Early Start they can get free or low cost four year old kindergarten as well.
+If your child has used Early Start they can get free or low cost four year old kindergarten.

 How to apply